 For more information, contact Highland Park Parks and Recreation at 313.580.3208.

 With over 30 years in business, Priority Health is the second largest health plan in Michigan, offering an extensive portfolio of health benefits options for employer groups and individuals, including Medicare and Medicaid plans.
 Serving more than one million members each year and offering a broad network of primary care physicians in Michigan, Priority Health continues to be recognized as a leader for quality, customer service, transparency and product innovation.
 Learn more about affordable, quality health coverage options from Priority Health.

 About National Fitness Campaign:

 National Fitness Campaign (NFC) is a social enterprise – founded in San Francisco, California in 1979 – that specializes in funding, activating and promoting healthy infrastructure through partnerships with cities and schools.
-Now operating in over 150 cities, NFC's unique program delivers consulting services and an integrated wellness initiative to communities, centered on the world’s best outdoor gym: The Fitness Court®.
+Now operating in over 150 cities, NFC's unique program delivers consulting services and an integrated wellness initiative to communities, centered on: The Fitness Court®.
 Our mission is to design healthy infrastructure for cities to improve the quality of life for people.
 Learn more about National Fitness Campaign and follow us on social @NatFitCampaign.